twyle/repo-template-ec2/README.md

       The application logs to the standard output as well as to AWS OpnSearch using AWS Firehose.
 Both logging options use custom loggers.

   4. **Security**

+      The application uses JSON Web Tokens to authorize access to protected routes.
+The passwords are also encrypted.

  #### 2. Project Management